jayjatharjj/Data_Analysis_of_Pizza_Store_using_PowerBI/README.md

 # Steps in Project
 **Step 1:** Importing raw data in MySQL server

 Create a new schema in MySQL Workbench

 Open Table Data Import Wizard

 Select the csv file as raw data and import

-**Step 2:** Writing SQL queries according to client or business requirement and making document of the result
+**Step 2:** Writing SQL queries according to client or business requirement

 **Step 3:** Creating report from MySQL server